GCOM7140/group-project/README.md

 ## Report Guidelines

-Your report should advocate for an Instagram campaign that C'ville Meals could put into place in the Mayy 2022 to April 2023 time frame.
+Your report should advocate for an Instagram campaign that C'ville Meals could put into place in the May 2022 to April 2023 time frame.
 Base your recommendation on (i) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied